Infrastructure policy of Donald Trump: Fossil fuels

 Shortly after taking office in 2017, President Donald Trump announced the U.S. was withdrawing from the 2015 Paris Climate Agreement, thereby fulfilling a campaign promise.
 He said he wanted a "fair" deal that would not undermine U.S. workers and businesses, or compromise U.S. national sovereignty.
-President Trump announced the formal United States withdrawal from the Paris Agreement on June 1, 2017.
-He has also been rolling back Obama-era environmental regulations ever since, including the Clean Power Plan.
+President Trump announced the formal United States withdrawal from the Paris Agreement on June 1, 2017. in addition to rolling back other Obama-era environmental regulations such as the Clean Power Plan.

 In January 2017, President Trump signed an executive order reviving the Dakota Access Pipeline, bringing oil from shale reserves in North Dakota to refineries in Illinois along a route 1,172 miles (1,887 km) long.

+On February 14, 2017, Trump signed a bill that revoked a rule requiring oil, gas and mining firms to disclose how much they paid foreign governments.

 In March 2017, the Trump administration approved the construction of the Keystone XL Pipeline, reversing a decision by the Obama administration and fulfilling a campaign promise.

 In January 2018, the Interior Department announced plans to allow drilling in nearly all U.S. waters.
-This would be the largest expansion of offshore oil and gas leasing ever proposed, and includes regions that were long off-limits to development and more than 100 million acres in the Arctic and the Eastern Seaboard, regions that President Obama had placed under a drilling moratorium.
+This was the largest expansion of offshore oil and gas leasing ever proposed, and included regions that were long off-limits to development.

 In late May 2019, the Department of Energy rebranded natural gas as "molecules of freedom" which it sought to export worldwide.
 The announcement was made during the expansion of a facility in Quintana Island, Texas, that produces liquefied natural gas.
-This expansion is expected to bring 3,000 jobs to the area.
-In general, there is no difference between the export policy of the Trump administration for liquefied natural gas and that of the Obama administration.
+This expansion was expected to bring 3,000 jobs to the area.
+In general, there was no difference between the export policy of the Trump administration for liquefied natural gas and that of the Obama administration.

-At an event in Salt Lake City, Utah, Energy Secretary Rick Perry announced that the Trump administration is committed to making fossil fuels cleaner rather than imposing "draconian" regulations on them.
-He said the administration wanted to invest in the research of development of ways to reduce emissions as demand for coal drops and that for natural gas rises.
-Perry pointed to efforts already underway to replace old and inefficient coal power plants and to use more liquefied natural gas.
+At an event in Salt Lake City, Utah, Energy Secretary Rick Perry announced that rather than imposing "draconian" regulations on the fossil fuel industry, the Trump administration was committed to making them cleaner.
+He said his administration wanted to develop ways to reduce emissions as demand for coal dropped and natural gas rose.
+Perry pointed to efforts underway to replace old and inefficient coal power plants and to use more liquefied natural gas.
 According to the Environmental Protection Agency (EPA), U.S. emissions fell by 13% between 2005 and 2017.